Event Handling and SocketContext Reference

 pub fn req_parts(&self) -> &PartsReturns

-- The HTTP request parts from the initial handshake.
+- The parts of the initial handshake HTTP request.

 When to use it